HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_PriyamMehta.md

 * `setCudaGpuMemLimit` - GPU Memory Limit when using `CUDA` Execution Provider.
 * `setCudaArenaExtendedStrategy` - Strategy to use for extending memory arena.
 For more details, go [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#arena_extend_strategy)
 * `setCudaCudnnConvAlgoSearch` - Type of search done for finding which `cuDNN` convolution algorithm to use.
 For more details, go [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#cudnn_conv_algo_search)
-* `setCudaDoCopyInDefaultStream` - Whether to perform data copying operation from host to device and viceversa in default stream or separate streams.
+* `setCudaDoCopyInDefaultStream` - Whether to perform data copying operation from host to device and vice-versa in default stream or separate streams.
 For more details, check [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#do_copy_in_default_stream)
 * `setCudaCudnnConvUseMaxWorkspace` - Amount of memory to use when querying `cuDNN` to find the most optimal convolution algorithm.
 Lower value will result in sub-optimal querying and higher value will lead to higher peak memory usage.
 For more details, check [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#cudnn_conv_use_max_workspace).

 #### TensorRT